Qiskit/samplomatic/docs/guides/transpiler.rst

    >>>
    >>> template, samplex = build(transpiled_circuit)

-In order to guarantee that any transpiled circuit can be successfully built, the pass managers know how to include additional boxes when they are needed.
+In order to ensure that any transpiled circuit can be successfully built, the pass managers know how to include additional boxes when they are needed.
 As an example, consider the circuit below, which ends with an unmeasured qubit.